Home > Current Students > Residence Life > Rights and Responsibilities > Residence Life Policies

 Cancellation of a residence hall contract requires permission from the Director of Residence Life.
 There must be a compelling reason to cancel a contract.
 If the decision of the Director of Residence Life is to deny a contract cancellation, the resident will be obligated to fulfill the contract.
 If granted, contact Student Administrative Services (SAS) for a schedule of refunds.

-Rockford College and the Residence Life staff believe your right to privacy is important and will be respected whenever possible.
-However, the College reserves the right for designated authorities to enter a student room/suite at any time without prior notice.
+Rockford University and the Residence Life staff believe your right to privacy is important and will be respected whenever possible.
+However, the University reserves the right for designated authorities to enter a student room/suite at any time without prior notice.
 The following are several reasons for entry into a resident room:

 - Health, safety, maintenance, or personal welfare checks

-- Clear indication that established standards of conduct are being violated, or to protect college property
+- Clear indication that established standards of conduct are being violated, or to protect university property

 - Semester Closing and Break Periods

-Designated authorities include the Dean of Students, Assistant Dean of Students/ Director of Residence Life, Residence Hall Directors, Campus Security, maintenance staff, Officers of the College or their appointed representatives.
+Designated authorities include the Dean of Students, Assistant Dean of Students/ Director of Residence Life, Residence Hall Directors, Campus Security, maintenance staff, Officers of the University or their appointed representatives.

 The Director of Residence Life oversees all room assignments and makes every effort to see that they are made in the best interest of the resident.
 The general guidelines used in the assignment process are listed below.
 The Office of Residence Life reserves the right to change this process at any time and will make reasonable attempts to inform students prior to the change.